angular/angular/src/lib/input/input.md

 | Name              | Type     | Description |
 | ----------------- | -------- | ----------- |
 | errorStateMatcher | Function | Returns a boolean specifying if the error should be shown |

+### Accessibility
+The `mdInput` directive works with native `<input>` to provide an accessible experience.

+If a placeholder attribute is added to the input, or a `md-placeholder` element is added in the form field, the placeholder text will automatically be used as the label for the input.
+If there's no placeholder specified, `aria-label`, `aria-labelledby` or `<label for=...>` should be added.

+Any `md-error` and `md-hint` are automatically added to the input's `aria-describedby`.